exakat/php-dictionary/dictionary/variable-variable.ini.rst

 Variable variables refer to a feature that allows to use the value of a variable as the name of another variable.
 It provides a way to dynamically create and access variables based on runtime values.

 Variable variables are denoted by the double dollar sign ``$$`` followed by the name of the variable stored in another variable.
-More dollar signs may be coumpounded, though it is rare.
+More dollar signs may be compounded, though it is rare.

 .. code-block:: php